ronnahshon/aggadah-shiurim-website/public/sefarim/darosh-darash-moshe-footnotes.md

 Beyond addressing the linguistic difficulty of "seeing" here, this midrash is also noticing an important thematic parallel.
 The previous generation "saw" that Moshe had not come down from Har Sinai as expected, and aggressively accosted Aharon with disastrous results (Shmot 32:1-6).
 Here again the people see that someone did not come down from a mountain, though this time the roles are reversed: it is Aharon who went up and never returned while Moshe received the ire of the people.
 Also, just as the "seeing" of Aharon is taken here to mean a literal seeing of Aharon's death, the Talmud similarly understands that Bnai Yisrael saw Moshe's bier.
 The difference is that while Aharon had actually died and his body was suspended miraculously by G-d, by the Golden Calf an illusion of Moshe's body was conjured up by Satan in an attempt to confuse the people.

-**259.** HaKadosh Baruch Hu is - as it were, *keveyachol* - can also be considered family to Moshe, indeed to every Jew, for the following reason: The Talmud teaches that HaKadosh Baruch Hu is a partner in the creation of man along with his father and mother, and as such can be considered a parent to every person:
+**259.** HaKadosh Baruch Hu - as it were - can also be considered family to Moshe, indeed to every Jew, for the following reason: The Talmud teaches that HaKadosh Baruch Hu is a partner in the creation of man along with his father and mother, and as such can be considered a parent to every person:
 <br/>
 <br/>